-- Mental confusion or depression: When a person is chronically deprived of enough oxygen, temporary or permanent brain damage can occur that potentially leads to foggy thinking, memory loss, or even emotional problems such as depression.
-Oxygen plays such a vital role in the body, and the brain will certainly suffer from insufficient amounts of this life-giving building block of life.
+- Mental confusion or depression: When a person continually experiences oxygen deprivation, temporary or permanent brain damage can occur that potentially leads to foggy thinking, memory loss, or even emotional problems such as depression.
+Oxygen plays such a vital role in the body, and the brain will undoubtedly suffer from insufficient amounts of this life-giving building block of life.

 - Ventilator issues: Many ARDS patients are put on a ventilator as part of treatment.
-While it helps people to breathe better, it has its own risks.
+While it helps people to breathe better, it has its risks.
 These include a collapsed lung (pneumothorax) and muscle weakness or wasting due to poor delivery of nutrition while on the ventilator.
 One of the factors in these complications is also the sedative drugs typically administered during ventilation.
-Bottom line, the longer one is on a ventilator – especially over a week – the greater the risk.
-We should all be aware of these issues for ourselves and our loved ones when treatment options are being weighed.
+The bottom line, the longer one is on a ventilator – especially over a week – the higher the risk.
+We should all be aware of these issues for ourselves and our loved ones when considering treatment options.

 Treatment for ARDS

 The best treatment for any disease or illness is always prevention.
-This is surely true with ARDS because if one ends up with the condition and is hospitalized for it (or already in the hospital), the only thing mainstream medicine can basically do is give supplemental oxygen and/or put one on a ventilator and its associated sedative drugs.
+It is undoubtedly true with ARDS.
+If one ends up with the condition and is hospitalized for it (or already in the hospital), the only thing mainstream medicine can do is give supplemental oxygen and/or put one on a ventilator and its associated sedative drugs.
 As discussed above, these involve certain risks.

 How Can I Avoid Getting ARDS?

 Keeping yourself as healthy as possible is the best way to avoid ARDS.
-Staying well prevents conditions that can cause or aggravate ARDS such as heart disease, other respiratory conditions, or a weakened liver or pancreas.
+Staying well helps to prevent conditions that can cause or aggravate ARDS, such as heart disease, other respiratory conditions, respiratory viruses, or a weakened liver or pancreas.
 When in times of pandemic or disease out-breaks, please practice social distancing, wash your hands, stay home, and use the suggestions below to support your body.

-- It all starts with consuming healthy food and eliminating toxic food.
-A healthy diet of organic foods such as fruits and vegetables, organic whole grains, healthy fats and plant-based and/or free-range sources of protein should become a daily habit.
-In the long run, eating healthy can help keep toxins out of your body as well as deliver high-quality nutrition to your body.
-And, of course, never smoke or abuse alcohol.
+Wellness always starts with consuming healthy food and eliminating toxic food.
+A healthy diet of organic foods such as fruits and vegetables, organic whole grains, healthy fats, and plant-based and/or free-range sources of protein should become a daily habit.
+In the long run, eating healthy can help keep toxins out of your body as well as deliver high-quality nutrition to support your body’s natural healing mechanisms.

-- Physical exercise is also a key to prevention, especially with a respiratory condition such as ARDS.
+Physical exercise is also a key to prevention, especially with a respiratory condition such as ARDS.
 Aerobic exercise strengthens the lungs, circulatory system, and delivers more oxygen to the body.
-However, implementing simple exercises such as walking (especially in the sunshine) and/or rebounding are also very effective.
+However, implementing simple activities such as walking (especially in the sunshine) and/or rebounding are also very useful.

-- Liver cleansing is also helpful to support healthy liver function, which is sometimes a factor in ARDS.
-The liver is such a critical organ for overall wellness that caring for it proactively – particularly in this day of increased toxins in our food, water, and environment – is one of the best health choices we can ever make.
+Liver cleansing is also helpful in supporting healthy liver function, which is sometimes a factor in ARDS.
+The liver is such a critical organ for overall wellness that caring for it proactively – particularly in this day of increased toxins in our food, water, and the environment – is one of the best health choices we can ever make.